 I once tried to over-line a small stream glass rod.
 When I put a 4 weight line on this 3 weight rod, you could feel the extra weight a lot more than with the graphite rod.
 On a normal drift the glass rod would sag like a wet noddle.
 Even on a small stream I was having terrible drifts because of the increased weight.
 It was a sad cycle, as the rod sagging more meant more fly line on the water which in turn meant more drag.
 As well, the heavy fly line would cause my fly to drag terribly and the fly line would somehow find it’s way into every nook and cranny of the rocks that littered the river.

 I tried the same over-lined rig again another day, and the same drag occurred.
 I also tried it with a stiffer 5 weight glass rod I own - same result.
 With glass rods, I don’t over-line.
 They already have enough bend, sensitivity, and load with such little effort that over-lining one is not worth the sacrifice.
 If you have had great success over-lining glass rods, I would love to hear what you like about it, and what I may be doing wrong!

 Like most everything in life, this is a balancing act.
 If you over-line your rod you will sacrifice things and gain things.
 Brief summary - you will be able to make shorter, accurate casts, but will sacrifice long drag-free drifts.
 You may be able to better get the timing of casting a fly rod better, but could also be forming a bad habit of relying on extra, unnecessary weight to load the rod.

 I would recommend you trying it out to see what you like.
-I have tried it on every rod I owned.
+I have tried it on almost every rod I own.
 Some rods were an obvious no-go from the start, but others paired surprisingly well.
 It’s a fun task to try when the river is too far away or conditions aren’t good to fish (which is not often).
 With ten minutes in your backyard or a nearby pond you can feel the difference over-lining your rod does, and see what you like!